Google Analytics 4 Is Here: Are You Ready?

 If you or your agency sticks with the default retention option, you will have very little historical data to draw from in Google Analytics 4.
 This is a fatal mistake when it comes to making key decisions about your marketing and advertising, especially on an unfamiliar analytics platform.

-May 1, 2022, is exactly 14 months from the date Google will sunset Universal Analytics.
-If you or your agency doesn’t opt for the 14-month event data retention by then, your data will be incomplete when Google Analytics 4 becomes the only option.
+May 1, 2023, is exactly 14 months from the date Google will sunset Universal Analytics.
+If you or your agency doesn’t opt for the 14-month event data retention by this date, your data will be incomplete when Google Analytics 4 becomes the only option.

 3. What Should I Expect from Google Analytics 4?